 Stress Management: Reducing Stress by Being Assertive

-Poor communication is one of the biggest causes of Reference stress Opens New Window at work and home.
+Poor communication is one of the biggest causes of stress at work, school, and home.
 Being unable to talk about your needs, concerns, and frustrations can create stress.
 Being assertive helps you communicate without causing stress to yourself and others.
 Assertiveness is a skill that you can learn and put into practice.

 - Assertive communication means speaking up for yourself in a thoughtful, tactful way.
 Being assertive helps you express yourself about things that matter to you.
 This reduces stress by helping you feel more in control of a situation.

-- You can use the assertiveness ladder to practice assertive communication.
-Each letter in the word "LADDER" stands for a step in the process.
-The ladder helps you define a problem, describe it to others, and express your feelings.
+- You can use the steps below to help you define a problem, describe it to others, and express your feelings.